 Year 3 - 6 Attainment Students' attainment for academic subjects has been ranked and those who are achieving a high standard are given an award.
-Year 3 - 6 Progress Students' progress is measured by change in overall attainment scores in an APS cycle.
+These are only awarded in the Summer Term Year 3 - 6 Progress Students' progress is measured by change in overall attainment scores in an APS cycle.
 Awards will be given to those who demonstrate they have made significant progress in terms of their level of attainment.
 This will also be supported by other information including assessment results and subject reports.
+These are awarded termly.
 Year 3 - 6 ATL Students' effort grades are converted into a quantitative format and a number of students with the highest scores in each of the year groups is given the award.
 Anyone who has been given an 'unacceptable', even if they are at the top of the cohort, will not be eligible for the award.
-This will be supported by other information including subject reports, House Points and Postcards of Praise.
+These are awarded termly.

-Awards will be given at the discretion of the Head of Prep.
+Awards will be given at the discretion of the Head of Pre-Prep &Prep.
 Students' progress is measured by an improvement in the overall attainment scores in an APS cycle.
 These will be awarded in a Prep assembly.